ArduPilot/ardupilot_wiki/copter/source/docs/mission-command-list.rst

 degrees (0=north, 90 = east).
 Instead use a
 :ref:`CONDITION_YAW <mission-command-list_condition-yaw>` command.

 **Lat, Lon** - the latitude and longitude targets.
-If left as zero it will hold the current location.
+If left as zero, current location will be substituted for waypoint location, making it appear as if the waypoint is simply skipped.

 **Alt** - the target altitude above home in meters.
 If left as zero it will hold the current altitude.